pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class delete [COMMAND-OPTIONS] CLASSNAME

-      Delete the class defined by CLASSNAME.

-      Deletes the class from the  WBEM Server completely.
+      Delete the class defined by CLASSNAME from the WBEM Server.
 If the class has instances, the command is refused unless the --force option is used.
-If --force is used, instances are also deleted.

       WARNING: Removing classes from a WBEM Server can cause damage to the server.
 Use this with caution.
-It can impact instance providers and other components in the server.

-      Some server may refuse the operation.

     Options:
       -f, --force             Force the delete request to be issued even if there